elmtree-askmo/cloudcannon-app/content/learn/education-studies/what-are-quantitative-trait-loci-qtl-and-why-are-they-important-in-genetic-research.md

 url: /learn/education-studies/questions/what-are-quantitative-trait-loci-qtl-and-why-are-they-important-in-genetic-research
 score: -1.0
 related_article1:
-    id: 167846
+    id: 167851
-    title: What is the role of standard deviation and variance in analyzing genetic data?
+    title: >-
+        How does genetic potential relate to the normal distribution of quantitative traits?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-is-the-role-of-standard-deviation-and-variance-in-analyzing-genetic-data
+    url: /learn/education-studies/questions/how-does-genetic-potential-relate-to-the-normal-distribution-of-quantitative-traits
 related_article2:
-    id: 167844
+    id: 167836
+    title: >-
-    title: Explain the concept of heritability and its importance in understanding genetic variance.
+        Explain the concept of lethal alleles and differentiate between dominant and recessive lethal alleles.
     subject: Education Studies
-    url: /learn/education-studies/questions/explain-the-concept-of-heritability-and-its-importance-in-understanding-genetic-variance
+    url: /learn/education-studies/questions/explain-the-concept-of-lethal-alleles-and-differentiate-between-dominant-and-recessive-lethal-alleles
 related_article3:
-    id: 167844
+    id: 167849
-    title: Explain the concept of heritability and its importance in understanding genetic variance.
+    title: >-
+        What is the difference between incomplete dominance and incomplete penetrance?
     subject: Education Studies
-    url: /learn/education-studies/questions/explain-the-concept-of-heritability-and-its-importance-in-understanding-genetic-variance
+    url: /learn/education-studies/questions/what-is-the-difference-between-incomplete-dominance-and-incomplete-penetrance
 related_article4:
     id: 167832
+    title: >-
-    title: How does incomplete dominance differ from complete dominance, and what are its genetic implications?
+        How does incomplete dominance differ from complete dominance, and what are its genetic implications?
     subject: Education Studies
     url: /learn/education-studies/questions/how-does-incomplete-dominance-differ-from-complete-dominance-and-what-are-its-genetic-implications
 related_article5:
-    id: 167838
+    id: 167833
+    title: >-
-    title: What is epistasis, and how does it affect genetic pathways?
-Provide an example.
+        What is incomplete penetrance, and how does it affect phenotypic expression?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-is-epistasis-and-how-does-it-affect-genetic-pathways-provide-an-example
+    url: /learn/education-studies/questions/what-is-incomplete-penetrance-and-how-does-it-affect-phenotypic-expression
 ---

 &nbsp;